-The two-stage, variable speed integrated control used in EL280UH(X)E units has an added feature of an internal Watchguard control.
+The integrated control used in EL280DFE units has an added feature of an internal Watchguard control.
 The feature serves as an automatic reset device for ignition control lockout caused by ignition failure.
 After one hour of continuous thermostat demand for heat, the Watchguard will break and remake thermostat demand to the furnace and automatically reset the control to begin the ignition sequence.